jxx/earth-yxk/tropes.md

 * Sulfur miners and guano gatherers.
 Got gunpowder.
 * The Tartican freelance navy.
 Needs coal and gunpowder.
 Got firepower, supplies protection.
 * An insular doxarchy claiming the year is not more than AD 2114.
+* Wikings.
+Culture centered around an ancient lexiographic text which truthiness is debated.

 Resources/tech:
 * Trade in knowledge hugely important.
 Wars are fought over dox.
 Cryptography and proof of work computation are highly sought skills.